 You may ask how is this possible…..
 Well, the majority of veteran suicides can be attributed to Post-Traumatic Stress Disorder (PTSD).
 Having a mental health background, I have seen first hand the horrible effects of PTSD.

-This disorder takes place sometimes after experiencing a traumatic event and involves four cluster of symptoms:
+This disorder takes place sometimes after experiencing a traumatic event and involves four clusters of symptoms:

 - symptoms dealing with intrusion (flashbacks, nightmares, recurring thoughts)